j19sch/j19sch.github.io/posts/2024/20241020-being-intentional-about-exploratory-testing.md

 	- continuous ET and req eng, instead of all design upfront, ET at the end

-# Be intentional about exploratory testing
+# Being intentional about exploratory testing

 *This is the second post in a (to be) three-part series about my statement "The difference between a test case and a requirement is the moment of discovery."*

 In the previous post I [distinguished](link://slug/the-difference-between-a-test-case-and-a-requirement-is-the-moment-of-discovery#translated-requirements) test cases that are translated requirements from ones that aren't.
-This is basically something I learned from [James Lyndsay](https://www.workroom-productions.com/).
+This is something I learned from [James Lyndsay](https://www.workroom-productions.com/).
 As he describes in *["Why Exploration has a Place in any Strategy"](https://www.workroom-productions.com/why-exploration-has-a-place-in-any-strategy/)*:

 > Some tests are designed to find risks.
 They're made on-the-fly and run once.
 Some are designed to tell us about retained value.
 They're made once, and run forever after.
 You need *both*: they tell you different things.

-The tests with a focus on value are based on requirements, on things we know we want, they are prescribed (as in: written before).
-The tests with a focus on value are exploratory, they are based on our decisions in the moment, we look for surprises and decide how we feel about those surprises.
+The tests with a focus on __value__ are based on requirements, on things we know we want, they are __prescribed__ (as in: written before).
+The tests with a focus on __risks__ are __exploratory__, they are based on our decisions in the moment, we look for surprises and decide how we feel about those surprises.

 One thing I've noticed through the years, is that a lot more exploratory testing is happening than we give credit for.
 It's hidden, a required but implicit part of the work.
 We do it, but we're not intentional about it.
-Today I want to argue that it pays to be more intentional about it.
-Before I get there, however, I'll first have to describe what exploratory testing is and how it relates to prescribed testing.
+Today I want to argue that it pays to be more intentional about exploratory testing.
+Before I get there, however, I want to explain what exploratory testing is, because there are still plenty of misonceptions going around.

 <!-- TEASER_END -->